SigmaHQ/sigma-specification/Sigma_specification.md

 ### Field Existance

 In some case a field can be optional in the event.
-You can use the `exist` modifiers to check it.
+You can use the `exists` modifiers to check it.

 Example: